NinoDiscord/Nino/README.md

   port: 6379
 ```

-## Cloning
+## Cloning/Using Source Code

-> If you wish to use Nino outside of the official bot, please add proper crediting in the `README.md` file if it's Open Source (if the cloned bot is open source).
-If you don't comply of what we ask, we'll ask you to remove the bot's source code.
+If you wish to use the source code publically here, please add proper crediting in your code (if it's open source) with the LICENSE displayed [here](/LICENSE).
->
-> **Do not add your cloned bot to ANY bot lists, please!**

 # Credits